Caring for a loved one with bedsores

 - Stage 2: The sore is untreated in the first stage.
 These become open sores like abrasions or blisters.
 These are pretty painful and are at a high risk of infection.

 - Stage 3: The sores begin invading the muscle tissues and damage them.
-Bedsores at this stage are painful and also difficult to treat.
+Bedsores at this stage are painful and also challenging to treat.

-Given the severity of bedsores and the intensive damage, they can cause.
+Given the severity of bedsores and the intensive damage they can cause.
 The caregivers must keep a close watch on those patients who are bedridden.
 This would help prevent your loved one from the torture and pain accompanying the condition.
-When bedsores are not taken proper care of, they become a strong source of infection.
-Only making matters worse for your loved ones.
-Dealing with this day out and being careful not to irritate the condition any further can cause strain on you, as the caregiver.
+When bedsores are not adequately cared for, they become a vital source of infection—only making matters worse for your loved ones.
+Dealing with this day out and being careful not to irritate the condition any further can cause strain on you as the caregiver.

 Practical tips that would help them control, prevent, and treat bedsores in the elderly:

-- Immobility is the major source of bedsores.
-So, it wise that the elderly patient change position every 2 hours.
-But this is not possible in cases when the patient has met with an accident.
-Or is recovering from surgery or some other major illness.
-The patient should not stay in the same position for more than 2 – 4 hours.
+- Immobility is the primary source of bedsores.
+So, it is wise that the elderly patient change position every 2 hours.
+But this is not possible when the patient has met with an accident.
+Or are they recovering from surgery or some other major illness?
+Therefore, the patient should not stay in the same position for more than 2 – 4 hours.

-- The area where bedsores are most likely to develop should be dry and free from any moisture.
+- The areas where bedsores are most likely to develop should be dry and free from moisture.
 Apply any topical applications that would prevent the development of bedsores.

 - Change diapers as often as necessary.